Nepal Motorbike Tour - 7 Days Itinerary and Costs

 Online Briefing

 This is like our first coffee before the trip, but online!
-This online meeting is your opportunity to learn about everything that will happen on the Photography tour.
+This online meeting is your opportunity to learn about everything that will happen on the Nepal Motorbike Tour.
 We'll talk about everything from what gear to bring to what each day's activity will be like and how it will feel, and we'll answer any questions you have.
 After you book, we'll send you an email with a couple of times when we can talk.
 We'll set up our pre-adventure meeting as soon as you submit the papers we need.

 Note to Rider